cogroo/jspell.br/MYSPELL/portugues/README_pt_PT.txt

 ########################################

 To install :
     Find a suitable application that uses myspell dictionaries like openoffice, mozilla, thunderbird.
+Use the program dictionary application (if it has) for installing the dictionaries.

-    In your system run as root or user (with some luck, so i recommend to search the place to install youself.
-Notice that in windows it is recommended to use the available interfaces):
+    For openoffice, you should make sure that the dictionary.lst file has the following line:

-	    sh install.sh  #It tries to install on default locations of the mentioned applications, but i recomend to install it manualy, or with the associated application program.
+	  DICT pt PT pt_PT

 Latest versions at:
 	http://natura.di.uminho.pt/download/sources/Dictionaries/myspell/